ligato/vpp-agent/README.md

 ![context](docs/imgs/context.png "VPP Agent & its Plugins on top of cn-infra")

-### Plugins

-The set of plugins in the VPP Agent is as follows:
-* [VPP plugins][docs-vpp-punt-plugin] - core plugins providing northbound APIs to _default_ VPP functionality:
-  - [ACL][docs-vpp-acl-plugin]: - VPP Access Lists (VPP ACL plugin)
-  - [Interfaces][docs-vpp-interface-plugin] - VPP network interfaces (e.g. DPDK, MEMIF, AF_Packet, VXLAN, Loopback..)
-  - [L2][docs-vpp-l2-plugin] - Bridge Domains, L2 cross-connects..
-  - [L3][docs-vpp-l3-plugin] - IP Routes, ARPs, ProxyARPs, VRFs..
-  - [IPSec][docs-vpp-ipsec-plugin] - Security policy databases and policy associations
-  - [Punt][docs-vpp-punt-plugin] - punt to host (directly or via socket), IP redirect
-  - [NAT][docs-vpp-nat-plugin] - network address translation configuration, DNAT44
-  - [SR][docs-vpp-sr-plugin] - segment routing
-* [Linux plugins][docs-linux-plugins] (VETH) - allows optional configuration of Linux virtual ethernet interfaces
-  - [Interfaces][docs-linux-interface-plugin] - Linux network interfaces (e.g. VETH, TAP..)
-  - [L3][docs-linux-l3-plugin] - IP Routes, ARPs
-  - [NS][docs-linux-ns-plugin] - Linux network namespaces
-* [GoVPPmux][docs-govppmux-plugin] - plugin wrapper around GoVPP.
-Multiplexes plugins' access to VPP on a single connection.
-* [RESTAPI][docs-rest-plugin] - provides API to retrieve actual state
-* [KVScheduler][docs-kv-scheduler] - synchronizes the *desired state* described by northbound components with the *actual state* of the southbound.

-### Tools

-The VPP agent repository also contains tools for building and troubleshooting of VNFs based on the VPP Agent:

-* [agentctl][agentctl] - a CLI tool that shows the state of a set of VPP agents can configure the agents
-* [vpp-agent-ctl](cmd/vpp-agent-ctl) (DEPRECATED) - a utility for testing VNF Agent configuration.
-It contains a set of pre-defined configurations that can be sent to the VPP Agent either interactively or in a script.
-* [docker][docker] - container-based development environment for the VPP
-  agent and for app/extension plugins.

 ## Contributing

 If you are interested in contributing, please see the [contribution guidelines][contribution].